Are you a vet in Australia wanting to prescribe CBD to your animal patients?

 NT – Veterinary Board of the NT

-A vet can prescribe compounded CBD for a patient, however, the vet must also be registered in the Northern Territory.
+A vet can prescribe compounded CBD for a patient, as long as the vet is registered in the Northern Territory.

 SA – SA Veterinary Practitioners Board